Skip to content

 WHY WE DO THIS:

-Counterfeiting has become a huge, highly-organized, global criminal activity.
+Counterfeiting has become a huge, highly-organized, global criminal activity including forced labour and human trafficking.
 Over a decade ago, counterfeit goods were limited in volume and variety – but today, they have escalated to unprecedented levels.
 Counterfeit and pirated products extend across many categories.